 - Pesonen, Tommi (Oy 4Pharma Ltd)

-academic achievement, alcohol use, bullying, dental health, diet and exercise, dietary habits, drinking behaviour, drug use, employment, gambling, harassment, health, health services, health status, internet use, interpersonal relations, learning disabilities, mental health, physical activities, sexual behaviour, sexual health, sleep, students (college)
+academic achievement, alcohol use, bullying, dental health, diet and exercise, dietary habits, drinking behaviour, drug use, employment, gambling, harassment, health, health services, health status, internet use, interpersonal relations, learning difficulties, mental health, physical activities, sexual behaviour, sexual health, sleep, students (college)